ktw5691/academic-kickstart/content/authors/admin/_index.md

 ---
 # Display name
 title: Kenneth Tyler Wilcox

-# Bold author name
+# Highlight the author in author lists? (true/false)
-highlight_name: true
+ highlight_name: false

 # Username (this should match the folder name)
 authors: